qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ## Data Types and Values

-Within the Adaptive Profile, defining local variables is supported via reading mid-circuit measurements via (**Bullets 5/7**) or by classical instructions and classical extern calls (**Bullets 9-11** or **Bullet 12**) if a back-end supports these features.
+Within the adaptive profile, defining local variables is supported via reading mid-circuit measurements via (**Bullets 5/7**) or by classical instructions and classical extern calls (**Bullets 9-11** or **Bullet 12**) if a back-end supports these features.
 This implies the